jhorzek/semmi/README.md

 In bootstrapped specification search, random samples are drawn from the original data set.
-These samples have the same size as the original data, but may contain subjects multiple times. bootstrap_specification_search will apply specification search to each of the samples and return the number of times a specific modification has been added to the model.
-The objective is to make specification search less dependent on the sample, that is, to improve the stability.
+These samples have the same size as the original data, but may contain subjects multiple times.
+The function `bootstrap_specification_search` will apply specification search to each of the samples and return the number of times a specific modification has been added to the model.
-Importantly, this is still an exploratory method and the SEM is no longer confirmatory.

 In resampled specification search, random samples are drawn from the original data set.
-These samples have a smaller size than the original data and each subject may be present once or not at all in the subset. semmi will apply specification search to each of the samples and return the number of times a specific modification has been added to the model.
+These samples have a smaller size than the original data and each subject may be present once or not at all in the subset.
+The function `resample_specification_search` will apply specification search to each of the samples and return the number of times a specific modification has been added to the model.

 ## Installation